entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-bundle.md

 - `ent bundle run`:
    - The `run` command executes processes in accordance with the component type and stack, e.g `mvn spring-boot:run` is executed for a Spring Boot microservice
    - All the components in the bundle run in parallel, with the logs printed to the standard output
+   - The `run` command is wired to use port 8081 for microservices as the default

 ### Package
 | Command| Descriptions
 |:--|:--